Zero-Shot Reinforcement Learning from Low Quality Data: Zero-Shot RL from Low Quality Data

-We begin by examining the FB loss (Equation \ref{equation: fb loss}) more closely.
-The TD target includes an action produced by the current policy $a_{t+1} = \pi_z(s_{t+1})$.
-Equation \ref{equation: policy_from_z} shows that this action is the current best estimate of the optimal action in state $s$ for task $z$.
-When training on a finite dataset, this maximisation does not constrain the policy to actions observed in the dataset, and so the policy can become biased towards out-of-distribution (OOD) actions thought to be of high value--a well-observed phenomenon in offline RL \citep{kumar19, kumar2020}.
-In such instances, the TD targets may be evaluated at state-action pairs outside the dataset, making them unreliable and causing errors in the measure and value predictions.
-Figure \ref{fig:overestimate} shows the overestimation of $Q$ as dataset size and quality is varied.
-The smaller and less diverse the dataset, the more $Q$ values tend to be overestimated.
+To investigate the failure mode of existing methods we examine the FB loss (Equation \ref{equation: fb loss}) more closely.
+The TD target includes an action produced by the current policy $a_{t+1} \sim \pi_z(s_{t+1})$.
+Equation \ref{equation: policy_from_z} shows this is the policy's current best estimate of the $Q$-maximising action in state $s$ for task $z$.
+For finite datasets, this maximisation does not constrain the policy to actions observed in the dataset, and so it can become biased towards out-of-distribution (OOD) actions thought to be of high value.
+In such instances $F$ and $B$ are updated towards targets for which the dataset provides no support.
+This \textit{distribution shift} is a well-observed phenomenon in single-task offline RL \citep{kumar19, levine2020, kumar2020}, and is exacerbated by small, low-diversity datasets as we explore in Figure \ref{fig:overestimate}.

-The canonical fix for value overestimation in offline RL is conservative $Q$-learning (CQL) \citep{kumar19, kumar2020}.
-Intuitively, CQL suppresses the values of OOD actions to be below those of in-distribution actions, and so approximately constrains the agent's policy to actions observed in the dataset.
-To achieve this, a {{new term}} is added to the usual $Q$ loss function

-where $\alpha$ is a scaling parameter and $\mathcal{L}_{\text{Q}}$ represents the normal TD loss on $Q$.
-This proves to be a useful inductive bias, mitigating value overestimation and producing state-of-the-art results on many offline RL benchmark tasks \citep{fu2020}.